soaresdutra97/loja-virtual-bff/README.md

 1. Clone all necessary repositories to run the project:

-BFF API - This contains a communication with API Products and Payment API - It runs in port 8484
+BFF API - This contains a communication with API Products and Payment API - It runs on port 8484

 ```bash
 git clone https://github.com/soaresdutra97/loja-virtual-bff.git
 ```

-Products API - This contains the CRUD of Products - It runs in port 8181
+Products API - This contains the CRUD of Products - It runs on port 8181

 ```bash
 git clone https://github.com/soaresdutra97/ApiProducts.git
 ```

-Payment API - This contains to BFF a logic that returns True or False for payment. - It runs in port 8383
+Payment API - This contains to BFF a logic that returns True or False for payment. - It runs on port 8383

 ```bash
 git clone https://github.com/soaresdutra97/ApiPayment.git